2001: A Space Odyssey (soundtrack): Music

 The film is notable for its innovative use of classical music taken from existing commercial recordings, in contrast to most feature films then and now, which are typically accompanied by elaborate film scores or songs written specially for them by professional composers.

 2001 is particularly remembered for the use of the opening theme from the Richard Strauss tone poem Also sprach Zarathustra (usually translated as "Thus Spake Zarathustra" or "Thus Spoke Zarathustra"), performed by the Vienna Philharmonic conducted by Herbert von Karajan.
-The use of Strauss's Zarathustra may be a reference to the theme of mankind's eventual replacement by overmen (Übermenschen, not Üntermenschen), in Nietzsche's book Thus Spoke Zarathustra.
+The use of Strauss's Zarathustra may be a reference to the theme of mankind's eventual replacement by overmen (Übermenschen, not Untermenschen), in Nietzsche's book Thus Spoke Zarathustra.
 The piece is first heard in the opening title which juxtaposes the Sun, Earth, and Moon.
 It is subsequently heard when an ape first learns to use a tool, and when Bowman is transformed into the Star-Child at the end of the film.
 Zarathustra thus acts as a bookend for the beginning and end of the film, and as a motif signifying evolutionary transformations, first from ape to man, then from man to Star-Child.

-Also memorable in the film is its use of parts of Johann Strauss II's best-known waltz, An der schönen blauen Donau (By the beautiful Blue Danube, commonly known in English as The Blue Danube), during two intricate and extended space travel sequences: a PanAm space plane docking at Space Station V, and a lunar landing.
+Also memorable in the film is its use of parts of Johann Strauss II's best-known waltz, An der schönen blauen Donau (By the beautiful Blue Danube, commonly known in English as The Blue Danube), during two intricate and extended space travel sequences: a Pan Am space plane docking at Space Station V, and a lunar landing.
 This is the result of the association that Kubrick made between the spinning motion of the satellites and the dancers of waltzes.
 A segment of the piece is also used in the closing credits.

 Adagio from Aram Khachaturian's third Gayane ballet suite is heard during the sections that introduce Bowman and Poole aboard the Discovery, conveying a somewhat lonely and mournful quality.